 MURDER WITHIN MURDER

 This nocturnal urban creature and his pugilistic tendencies are symbolic of the fighting spirit, something very prevalent in today's society.
 It represents battle; for good or bad, choosing your battles, and being prepared to duke it out when battle presents itself.
 For this piece I added pencil-sketched details.
 A technique that's new to my developing repertoir.

 DEAD SNOW ZOMBIES

 Despite the repulsive reign of the Nazi regime, it's been bizzarely kept alive through the decades.
 From best-selling books to movies, it's a dark dot in 20th century history that nightmares are made of.
-This illustration is based on a screen shot from the movie 'Dead Snow Zombies'.
-If you thought Nazis were scary in their corporeal state, the flesh-eating undead ones are even more so.
+This piece was created from a screen shot of the movie 'Dead Snow Zombies'.
+If you thought Nazis were scary in their corporeal state, the flesh-eating undead ones are more so.